Energy efficiency in public procurement of IT hardware

 Report gives comprehensive overview of the capabilities and requirement of major State Designated Agencies (SDAs) in India.
 Report tries to identify the various statuary powers conferred to SDAs in EC Act 2001 & further it details roles and responsibilities of SDAs with respect to PAT and MTEE schemes.
 Also, report briefly analyzes various interventions made by SDAs towards the implementation of PAT & MTEE in the respective states.
 Lastly report gives recommendation for effective implementation of various initiatives and draft capacity building plans for various SDAs.

 ICF International has conducted a detailed technical and economic analysis of design options for improving the energy efficiency of existing refrigerators in India for this study, with an aim to help optimize the impacts of policy actions on energy efficiency, while providing maximum benefits to energy consumers and also conform to the reality of the market and needs of supply chain industry.

 About 12 percent of the energy used in buildings in India would be saved if all commercial and residential buildings were shifted to LED lighting.
-This was revealed in a report supported by Shakti Sustainable Energy Foundation which assessed the amount of energy that can be saved by replacing inefficient lighting by LEDs in both the commercial as well as residential sectors.
+This was revealed in a report commissioned by Shakti Sustainable Energy Foundation which assessed the amount of energy that can be saved by replacing inefficient lighting by LEDs in both the commercial as well as residential sectors.

 The study calculated that in residential buildings, 46% of the current lighting stock is accounted by CFLs followed by other florescent lamps (41%) and incandescent lamps (13%).
 In the commercial buildings 63.7% is accounted by CFLs followed by other fluorescent lamps (34.6%) and incandescent lamps (1.6%).
 With complete market transformation in the present day‟s scenario, the annual energy savings potential and GHG reductions are estimated to the tune of 29,850 GWh and 25.6 million tcO2 respectively.